Kong/terraform-provider-konnect/docs/resources/gateway_target.md

 ### Required

 - `control_plane_id` (String) The UUID of your control plane.
 This variable is available in the Konnect manager.
 Requires replacement if changed.
+- `target` (String) The target address (ip or hostname) and port.
+If the hostname resolves to an SRV record, the `port` value will be overridden by the value from the DNS record.
+Requires replacement if changed.
 - `upstream_id` (String) ID or target of the Target to lookup.
 Requires replacement if changed.

 ### Optional